royerk/lightriders-standalone/README.md

 Good luck!

 ##### Erratum for Go bots
 If you have a Go bot made of multiple files which contains classes you won't be able to use `go run /path/*.go` as the bot command.
 You need to concatenate your code into a single file, with tools like [GoConcatenator](https://github.com/royerk/Python-GoConcatenator) for example.
+Then the command `go run /path/golangBlob.go` is a valid command for the manager.